-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS ON MARCH 29, 2016
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS ON MARCH 28, 2018

 This proxy will be voted as specified by the stockholder.
-If no specification is made, all shares will be voted "FOR" all of the nominees listed for Proposal 1, and "FOR" for Proposal 2.
+If no specification is made, all shares will be voted "FOR" all of the nominees listed for Proposal 1, and "FOR" for Proposals 2 and 3.

-The stockholder(s) represented herein appoint(s) James A. Joyce and Rodney S. Kenley, and each of them, proxies with the power of substitution to vote all shares of common stock entitled to be voted by said stockholder(s) at the Annual Meeting of the Stockholders of Aethlon Medical, Inc. to be held at the Marriott San Diego Mission Valley, 8757 Rio San Diego Drive, San Diego, California 92108, on March 29, 2017, at 1:00 p.m.
+The stockholder(s) represented herein appoint(s) James A. Joyce and Rodney S. Kenley, and each of them, proxies with the power of substitution to vote all shares of common stock entitled to be voted by said stockholder(s) at the Annual Meeting of the Stockholders of Aethlon Medical, Inc. to be held at the Marriott San Diego Mission Valley, 8757 Rio San Diego Drive, San Diego, California 92108, on March 28, 2018, at 1:00 p.m.
 (Pacific Time), and in any adjournment or postponement thereof as specified in this proxy.

 Proposal 1 FOR WITHHOLD

 Election of Directors:

 James A. Joyce

 Rodney S. Kenley

+Sabrina Martucci Johnson

 Edward G. Broenniman

 Chetan S. Shah, MD

+Charles J. Fisher, Jr., MD

 Proposal 2 FOR AGAINST ABSTAIN

-• To ratify the appointment of Squar Milner LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2017.
+To ratify the appointment of Squar Milner LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2018.

+Proposal 3 Advisory vote on executive compensation